Woman Pulls Gun In Wal-Mart Fight Over Back-To-School Item

 — Walmart Newsroom (@WalmartNewsroom) August 30, 2017

-No shots were fired and nobody was injured.
+No shots were fired, and nobody was injured.
 The names of the women involved have not been released.

 In Michigan, felonious assault with a firearm is punishable by up to two years in prison and fines of up to $2,000.